josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 I had a few key takeaways from my user interviews:
 * Users want to compare, customize and test bikes.
 * Users want to buy used bikes.
 * Users want a way to access the store’s policies.
-(Returns important)
 * Users want to see the store’s services.
 * Users want competitive prices.
 * Users want control over the aesthetics of their bike.